Josperdo/scanlyne/README.md

 Redis wasn't there before.
 A package update pulled it in as a dependency and it bound to all interfaces.
 Worth knowing.

+The Change Detection view surfaces all baseline pairs automatically — one click to see the full diff:

 <img width="1079" height="770" alt="Scanlyne-change-detection" src="https://github.com/user-attachments/assets/398acc16-28ad-443c-95ff-a728f10ed48f" />